Terminal/Discord_Fork/README.md

 NOTE: Please do not complain over how *bad* the site is made, this is mostly made as a way to be more unique and prove that a list site can possibly be made with Jekyll.

+# Deprecation warning!
+This codebase will soon be replaced with the Gatsby version.
+See the [gatsby branch](https://github.com/Terminal/Discord_Fork/tree/gatsby) for previews and details.

 ## Requirements
 - Ruby 2.4 or above - https://rubyinstaller.org/downloads/
 - jekyll & bundle - https://jekyllrb.com/